-Canada was the first-ever G7 nation to legalize cannabis last year for recreational use, and 10 U.S. states have done the same since 2012, with another 33 states legalizing medical marijuana.
-Not to mention, the real hint of federal legalization ahead of the 2020 elections.
+Canada was the first G7 nation to legalize cannabis last year for recreational use, and 10 U.S. states have done the same since 2012, with another 33 states legalizing medical marijuana.
+Not to mention, federal legalization looming ahead of the 2020 elections.

 But the social and policy changes are not limited to North America.
 From the Netherlands to South Africa, New Zealand to Italy, the stigmatization that cannabis once carried around the world is dropping, acceptance is growing, and prohibition is ending.

 And one of the major shifts that has come with society’s pot revolution, is the emergence of the legal cannabis industry and how it has transformed the way products get from the cultivation stage, to the retail market, and into the hands of consumers.

 Even if you’ve never smoked weed in your life, you’ll know from movies or friends, before the advent of a legal marketplace, scoring some ganja can be quite an ordeal.
 Street dealers, sketchy alleyways, drawn-out waits: in the black market it could take half your day to buy some pot—and you never even knew what you were getting.

 Alas, in more mature legal markets such as Colorado, Oregon and California, picking up some cannabis has been simplified to a trip to the closest dispensary.

 In California, there are 358 pot shops statewide as of the end of 2018, according to the Bureau of Cannabis Control—which has certainly revolutionized how consumers can access and buy marijuana.